 what do both parties agree to?

 You: You have the authority to enter into this contract on behalf of yourself, your company or your organization.
 You’ll give me everything we need to complete the project as and when and in the format I need it.
-You’ll review my work, provide feedback and approval in a timely manner too.
-Deadlines work two ways, so you’ll also be bound by dates we set together.
+Deadlines work two ways, so you’ll also be bound by dates we set together in the project schedule.
+You’ll review my work, provide feedback and approval in a timely manner.
 You also agree to stick to the payment schedule set out in this contract.

 Me: I have the experience and ability to do everything we’ve agreed with you and I’ll do it all in a professional and timely manner.
-I’ll do my very best to meet every deadline that’s set and on top of that I'll maintain the confidentiality of everything you give me.
+I’ll do my very best to meet every deadline that’s set out in our project schedule and on top of that I'll maintain the confidentiality of everything you give me.

 The nitty gritty

-Design: Squarespace uses flexible layouts that adapt to the capabilities of many devices and screen sizes.
+Design: Squarespace uses flexible layouts that are responsive (adapt) to the capabilities of many devices and screen sizes.
 I'll create a static mock-up to indicate a look-and-feel direction (colour, structure and typography.)
 We'll call that ‘design atmosphere.’

 You’ll have plenty of opportunities to review my work and provide feedback.
 We’ll have regular, possibly daily, contact.
-If, at any stage, you’re not happy with the direction my work is taking, you’ll pay me in full for everything I’ve produced until that point and cancel this contract.
+If, at any stage, you’re not happy with the direction my work is taking and want to stop working together, you’ll pay me in full for everything I’ve produced until that point and cancel this contract.

-Content: You're responsible for providing all text copy unless it's included in the estimate.
+Content: You're responsible for providing all text copy unless copywriting is included in your estimate.
 You are responsible for providing graphic files like logos in editable, vector format.
 If you require stock images, I'll do searches and provide estimates for stock purchases.
 You will be offered both free and paid fonts to choose from for type purposes on your designs.

 Concepts + Revisions: I'll provide up to 3 revisions based on one initial concept for each project, as is included in your estimate.
 Once the amount of maximum revisions has been reached no further revisions can take place unless the client pays an additional fee for each additional revision(s) which we'll agree to in the estimate.

 Client Responsibilities: It is extremely important to me that you are happy with your new design.
-To that end, it is very important that you take the time to research and think about what you want your design to look like before we start and clearly communicate your ideas to me by thoroughly completing all project planning guides.
+To that end, it is very important that you take the time to do some research and think about what you want your goals before we start and clearly communicate your ideas to me by thoroughly answering all project planning questionnaires and guides.

 It is imperative that you return all correspondence with detailed, constructive feedback in a timely manner to keep all projects moving forward smoothly and deadlines met.
 Any significant delay may result in additional fees.